-In making an individual annual award, the Committee considers the NEO's: (1) ability to make a significant contribution to the Company's financial results, (2) level of responsibility, (3) individual performance and (4) leadership potential.
+In making an individual annual award, the Committee considers the NEO's: (1) ability to make a significant contribution to the Company's financial results, (2) level of responsibility, (3) individual performance; (4) commitment to the Company's Purpose, Values and the Enabling Pillars of Culture, Portfolio and Execution; and (5) leadership potential.
 The annual performance shares award generally represents more than half of the NEO's total compensation, depending on the NEO's role and responsibilities.

-In fiscal 2020,100% of our NEOs annual long-term incentive awards were performance-based awards.
+In fiscal 2021,100% of our NEOs annual long-term incentive awards were performance-based awards.